A very warm welcome from all the staff, governors and students at Cottingham High School.

 In July, students and parents/carers can visit the school to attend a presentation about our curriculum, school systems and other information helpful to transition.
 They will also meet with their form tutor as well as other key staff, such as the Head of Year 7.

 During the final week of the year, students are invited to attend our transition week and take part in a programme of exciting and engaging activities.
 The week allows students to get to know to their new surroundings, teachers and routines while making new friends along the way.
 The transition week leads to students feeling confident and reassured about starting with us in September.
 We finish the week with a celebratory event to which all parents and carers are invited, to share some food and refreshments while celebrating the achievements of our new intake during their transition week.

 Team Building Day

-In the first or second week of term, we hold a team building day for all our new Year 7s.
+In the first week of term, we will be holding a safe team building day for all our new Year 7s.
 This allows them to work collaboratively through some challenging scenarios to improve their problem solving and communication skills.
 Students work closely in their tutor groups, forming new relationships to help them feel settled in their new environment.